Simon Clark (English footballer)

 Simon Clark (born 12 March 1967) is an English former professional footballer.
-He is currently the Lead Coach of the Under-18's AFC Wimbldeon Academy team.
+He is currently the Lead Coach of the Under-18's AFC Wimbledon Academy team.

 As a player, he turned out for Lincoln City, Boston Town, Holbeach United, King's Lynn, Hendon, Stevenage Borough, Peterborough United, Leyton Orient, Colchester United and Maldon Town.
 He has also spent time as manager of Singaporean side Woodlands Wellington where he was also a player and Leyton.
 In 2009, he briefly took over as caretaker manager of Football League Two side Lincoln City.

 Career

 Playing career

 Clark started his career as a junior with Lincoln City followed by spells in local non league football with Boston Town, Holbeach United and King's Lynn, Hendon.

 He left Hendon with Paul Fairclough signing him for Stevenage Borough, Clark making his debut in the 2-0 Isthmian League victory at Dulwich Hamlet on 15 January 1994.

 At the age of 27 Clark returned to professional football with a move to Peterborough United.
 After three years and 136 appearances at the club he moved on to Leyton Orient.
 At Orient he made 118 appearances over a three-year period.
 One of his most impressive performances was a hat trick against Doncaster Rover during his first season at the Os in 1997.
 He went on to be a vital part of the Orient defence and along with Dean Smith and Stuart Hicks.

 Clark spent the next two seasons (64 appearances) at Colchester United.
 He captained the side and coached the club's under 17 team.